Years ago, I worked as a salesman for my small pool company I ran with a few friends. Back then, we always loved doing a job in a subdivision.

 The people reading these few pieces of content were already serious about buying a pool, and they started building a relationship with my company.
 Our honest content was able to build trust.
 Those articles won us more business than any subdivision job ever did because they kept working long after we left a given neighborhood.

-Scaling up from word-of-mouth: 2 steps to take
+Scaling up from word-of-mouth: The first 2 steps to take

 If you’re a word-of-mouth business looking to grow, I suggest you take two steps to diversify the way you bring in business.